SynthmindsLLC/SynthBrain/02 -🧙🏿‍♂️ Learning Lab/Course Construction/SubModule Author.md

 # TEMPLATE OUTPUT
 FILL OUT ONLY THE SECTION YOU HAVE BEEN MADE RESPONSIBLE FOR
 ## #.1 [insert **Rationale** name]
 Explain why the learning is important and how it will benefit the learner.
-Ensure that it is relevant, applicable and skills based.
+Relate to specific job or field.

 ## #.2 [insert **Expectations** name]
 Set clear expectations for what the learner will be able to do upon completion of this module.
+Ensure that it is relevant, applicable and skills based.

 ## #.3 [insert **Pre-Assessment** name]
 Include a brief self-assessment to help learners gauge their current understanding and readiness to learn.
 This should be scenario and application based.

 You can use a combination of the following types of knowledge checks: multiple choice, multiple response, fill in the blank, or matching.

-Bold the right answer(s), and provide a detailed explanation as to why it is correct.
+For each question in your explanation of the answer, guide them to where in the module they will want to spend their time if they got a question wrong.

 ## #.4 [insert Concepts and Theories name]

 [insert names of **Concepts and Theories**]
 Present the foundational concepts and theories related to the skills and expectations of the module.
-Provide examples, and keep it practical.
+Keep it practical and accessible.
+Use examples or analogies to explain.

 ## #.5 [insert **Walkthrough** name]
-Teach the learner **how** to apply the Concepts and Theories in thorough detail as if they are doing it for the first time.
+Provide **step-by-step** guidance on how to apply the Concepts and Theories in thorough detail as if they are doing it for the first time.

 ## #.6 [insert Best Practices]
 [insert names of **Best Practices**]
 Present and demonstrate with examples the best practices related to the skill.
 Keep it practical.

 ## #.7 [insert **case study**]
 Create a comprehensive fictional in depth practical and relatable case study to illustrate skills in action going through the steps.
-Periodically stop and ask through multiple choice what the learner would do in the situations.
-Provide the correct answer, and a detailed explanation as to why based on the previous learning.

 ## #.8 [insert **Application** name]

 [insert **Practice Activity**]
 Provide hands-on, experiential learning opportunities such as role-playing with a chatbot.